rmarting/rmarting.github.io/cheat-sheets/rhoas.md

 - tutorial
 ---

-`rhoah` command-line interface (a.k.a Red Hat OpenShift Application Services CLI) can manage your application services from a terminal.
+`rhoas` command-line interface (a.k.a Red Hat OpenShift Application Services CLI) can manage your application services from a terminal.

 More details, or updated information, please check the GitHub repository [here](https://github.com/redhat-developer/app-services-cli)